evanry99/HvZ_Backend/README.md

 ## Project Description
 The goal of this project is to design and implement a software solution for managing the state and communication of one or more concurrent games of HvZ.
 For the backend, a suitable database has been created using a code-first approach, and a RESTful API service has been developed to allow the frontend to interact with the database.
 To ensure the security of the backend, a Keycloak instance has been implemented.
 The database and API are deployed in Azure.
+The hosted website can be found here: [hvz.no](https://www.hvz.no/ "Humans vs Zombies website")

 The RESTful API includes seven main API fields: Chat, Game, Kill, Mission, Player, Squad, and User.
 Documentation for each API endpoint and instructions on how to use them are provided in the GitLab project.
 ## Table of Contents